yuno-payments/yuno-docs/docs/SDKs/build-your-integration/the-ultimate-checkout-lite.md

 ## Payment workflow using a vaulted token

-If your customer has enrolled in one of the available payment methods, the payment can be made back to back using the [Vaulted token](doc:tokens) from the enrollment process.
+If your customer has enrolled in one of the available payment methods, the payment can be made back-to-back using the [Vaulted token](doc:tokens) from the enrollment process.
 With this approach, you don't need to request additional information about the payment method.

 The following image describes the complete workflow: